graphql/graphql-spec/spec/Section 3 -- Type System.md

 | `{ b: $var }`            | `{ var: null }`         | Error: {b} must be non-null.         |
 | `{ b: 123, c: "xyz" }`   | `{}`                    | Error: Unexpected field {c}          |

-Following are examples of input coercion for a Oneof Input Object with a `String` member field `a` and an `Int` member field `b`:
+Following are examples of input coercion for a oneOf input object type with a `String` member field `a` and an `Int` member field `b`:

 ```graphql example